urbit/docs/tutorials/concepts/azimuth.md

 interface for non-fungible assets, serves our needs well.
 This is the standard that we use for deeding Urbit identities.

-identities, and all of their blockchain operations, are governed by the Ecliptic.
+Identities, and all of their blockchain operations, are governed by the Ecliptic.
 The Ecliptic is an Ethereum smart-contract that governs identity state and the ownership, spawn, management, and voting rights affiliated with your identities.